Sigmmma/c20/src/content/h1/engine/developer-console/readme.md

 The console supports <kbd>Tab</kbd> completion of function names and `cls` for clearing output.
 You can also use `help <function name>` to get argument information.

+Clipboard contents can be pasted into the console with <kbd>Right Click</kbd>.

 # Commands reference

 ```.table